KPMG Assessment Centre Success Guide

 - Maybe you’re worried about performing during a group exercise, a presentation, role-play exercise or want to know how to properly prepare for an interview?

-- One of my most popular posts is “How To Prepare For Your Interview Or Assessment Centre” – it’s filled with tons of tried-and-tested advice and secret techniques to prepare you for the big day.
+- One of our most popular posts is “How To Prepare For Your Interview Or Assessment Centre” – it’s filled with tons of tried-and-tested advice and secret techniques to prepare you for the big day.

 - Perhaps you’d like some guidance on how to deal with nerves & anxiety at your interview?